 With a long code, you can only send one message per second.
 Therefore long code text marketing does not work if you want to message groups of more than 200 people.

 The other disadvantage of long codes is that they’re longer.
 This makes it more likely that a user may enter the number wrong on their phone.

 Even though there are a few disadvantages, a long code is still the right choice for many businesses looking to bring SMS into their communication strategy.
 Here are a few instances in which long code comes in handy:

-Still need help deciding whether a long code, short code or toll-free number is right for you?
-Our team of SMS marketing experts would love to help.
+If you still have questions, our team of SMS marketing experts would love to help.
 We’re available 7 days a week.
 Give us a call at (888) 992-8418 or use the chat at the bottom of your screen.